Who We Are:

-The My Start-Up Enterprise’ project aims to promote enterprise awareness and provide essential business Start-Up skills training and mentoring on how to start and run a successful business.
+My Start-Up Enterprise’ project aims to promote enterprise awareness and provide essential business Start-Up skills training and mentoring on how to start and run a successful business.
 The training and business mentoring support service is Free to attend.
-The programme will consists of a series of 12 half day sessions in each quater period May to July, August – Oct. and Nov. to Jan. and a one to one mentoring support service.
-We are aiming to deliver the training to as many people as possible.
+The programme consists a series of training sessions and a one to one mentoring support service.
 The training programme is designed for adult learners aged 18 and over wishing to start a business or considering self-employment but not sure what is involved to start a business.
 The programme is open to both men and women with a preference for those who are unemployed or economically inactive; especially people from disadvantaged backgrounds.
-The training and mentoring suppport focussed on How to find a Business idea; How to write a simple Business plan; How to do Marketing &Selling; How to obtain Business finance; How to keep Business records; How to choose Buisness structure.
-For more information and register interest please contact Dr Subrata Saha (the Project Manager) firstname.lastname@example.org
+The training and mentoring support focused on How to find a Business idea; How to write a simple Business plan; How to do Marketing &Selling; How to obtain Business finance; How to keep Business records; How to choose Business structure and so on.
+For more information and register interest please contact Dr Subrata Saha (the Project Manager and trainer) Email: email@example.com

-The project aims to provide business start-up training .
-Working with professional trainers, the programme was designed to give trainees an understanding of the business starting up process, whist also providing them with the help to develop the necessary skills and confidence that are needed to put their business ideas into a reality.
+Enterprising women project aims to provide business start-up training .
+Working with professional trainers, the project is designed to give trainees an understanding of the business starting up process, whist also providing them with the help to develop the necessary skills and confidence that are needed to put their business ideas into a reality.
 A total of 36 women aged 16 and over received business Start-up training and one to one allocated business mentor and peer to peer business network support; 9 businesses has already been launched.
 For more information please contact Dr Subrata Saha ( the Project Manager and trainer) Email: firstname.lastname@example.org

 Key areas: Food choices, Nutrition, Health and Culture.

 In partnership with four local schools, the project aims to help parents on how to help their children’s learning and to help promote inte-rgenerational family learning.
 For more information please contact Dr Subrata Saha ( Project Manager), Email: firstname.lastname@example.org

 Our Project Dissemination: